 Find Positive Role Models

 Unfortunately, when I was growing up, I had very few gay role models, both female or male.
 Back in the day, being gay was much more taboo, and it was definitely not talked about very openly.
 I know that if I had more gay female athletes to look up to, or people in the fitness industry, I would not have felt so stigmatized or alone.
+Or, not even necessarily people who are gay, but people who align with my message, mindset, and who are totally empowering and inspiring.
 And no, Jillian Michaels and Jackie Warner do not count because I absolutely do not agree with their exercise, coaching, or nutritional philosophies, but that's a topic for another day:).
 No matter what you are dealing with, find some role models who align with your goals and beliefs, and use them to give you some additional strength and courage to be bold and to be you, and to conquer whatever obstacle you are trying to overcome.
+I’m not saying this is a must, but it can help.

 ''Authenticity is a collection of choices that we have to make every day.
 It's about the choice to show up and be real.
 The choice to be honest.
 The choice to let our true selves be seen.’’ – Brene Brown